rocristoi/TBext/README.md

 ## Notes
 - This is still a development version.
-- The responsiveness of the site is lacking, and the page is currently optimized for desktop view only.
+- The responsiveness of the site is lacking, and the page is currently optimized for desktop & mobile view only.
+(Not for devices using a screen width of aprox 800 to 1500px)
 - Further improvements and features are planned.